-Each time series file contains 7 data fields, as follows.
-Refer to $\tt Signconvention3d.pdf$ for a diagram illustrating sign conventions.
+Each time series file contains $10\ data\ fields$, as follows.
+Refer to Signconvention3d.pdf for a diagram illustrating sign conventions.

-On-Fault Time Series Data Fields for TPV5 Field Name Description, Units, and Sign Convention t Time (s). h-slip Horizontal slip (m).
-Sign convention: Positive means right lateral slip. h-slip-rate Horizontal velocity (m/s).
-Sign convention: Positive means right lateral motion. h-shear-stress Horizontal shear stress (MPa).
-Sign convention: Positive means shear stress that tends to cause right-lateral slip. v-slip Vertical displacement (m).
-Sign convention: Positive means downward slip (that is, the far side of the fault moving downward relative to the near side of the fault). v-slip-rate Vertical velocity (m/s).
-Sign convention: Positive means downward motion (that is, the far side of the fault moving downward relative to the near side of the fault). v-shear-stress Vertical shear stress (MPa).
-Sign convention: Positive means shear stress that tends to cause downward slip (that is, the far side of the fault moving downward relative to the near side of the fault).
+Time Series Data Fields for TPV6 and TPV7 Field Name Description, Units, and Sign Convention t Time (s). h-disp Horizontal displacement (m).
+Sign convention: Positive means displacement to the right relative to the station's initial position. h-vel Horizontal velocity (m/s).
+Sign convention: Positive means motion to the right . h-stress Horizontal shear stress (MPa).
+Sign convention: Positive means shear stress that tends to cause right-lateral slip. v-disp Vertical displacement (m).
+Sign convention: Positive means displacement downward relative to the station's initial position. v-vel Vertical velocity (m/s).
+Sign convention: Positive means motion downward . v-stress Vertical shear stress (MPa).
+Sign convention: Positive means shear stress that tends to cause downward slip (that is, the far side of the fault slipping downward relative to the near side of the fault). n-disp Normal displacement (m).
+Sign convention: Positive means displacement away from the viewer , into the paper (that is, away from near side of the fault and toward the far side of the fault) relative to the station's initial position. n-vel Normal velocity (m/s).
+Sign convention: Positive means motion away from the viewer, into the paper (that is, away from near side of the fault and toward the far side of the fault). n-stress Normal stress (MPa).
+Sign convention: Positive means extension .

-The on-fault time series file consists of three sections, as follows:
+The time series file consists of three sections, as follows:

-On-Fault Time Series File Format for TPV5 File Section Description File Header A series of lines, each beginning with a # symbol, that give the following information: • Benchmark problem (TPV5) • Author • Date • Code • Code version (if desired) • Node spacing or element size • Time step • Number of time steps in file • Station location • Descriptions of data columns (7 lines) • Anything else you think is relevant Field List A single line, which lists the names of the 7 data fields, in column order, separated by spaces.
-It should be: t h-slip h-slip-rate h-shear-stress v-slip v-slip-rate v-shear-stress (all on one line).
+Time Series File Format for TPV6 and TPV7 File Section Description File Header A series of lines, each beginning with a # symbol, that give the following information: • Benchmark problem (TPV6 or TPV7) • Author • Date • Code • Code version (if desired) • Node spacing or element size • Time step • Number of time steps in file • Station location • Descriptions of data columns (10 lines) • Anything else you think is relevant Field List A single line, which lists the names of the 10 data fields, in column order, separated by spaces.
+It should be: t h-disp h-vel h-stress v-disp v-vel v-stress n-disp n-vel n-stress (all on one line).
 The server examines this line to check that your file contains the correct data fields.
 Time History A series of lines.
-Each line contains 7 numbers, which give the data values for a single time step.
+Each line contains 10 numbers, which give the data values for a single time step.
 The lines must appear in order of increasing time.
 C/C++ users: For all data fields except the time, we recommend using 14.6E or 14.6e floating-point format.
 For the time field, we recommend using 20.12E or 20.12e format (but see the note on the next page).
 Fortran users: For all data fields except the time, we recommend using E15.7 floating-point format.
 For the time field, we recommend using E21.13 format (but see the note on the next page).
 The server accepts most common numeric formats.
-If the server cannot understand your file, you will see an error message when you attempt to upload the file.
+If the server cannot understand your file, you will see an error message when you attempt to upload the file